-UNCLOS came into effect in 1994, twelve years after its adoption by the Third United Nations Conference on the Law of the Sea.
 In response to the demands of Coastal States for expansion of ocean areas under their sovereign rights, the Convention that came into effect adopted the twelve mile territorial waters regime, the archipelagic regime, the two hundred mile Exclusive Economic Zone regime, and reformed the continental shelf system.
 In order to discourage further claims, it established the "common heritage of mankind" system regarding the deep sea bed and the mineral resources therein.
-We should also note that, in recognition of the need to consider ocean problems as a whole, the Convention emphasized marine environmental protection and conservation and sought to strengthen international initiatives for prevention of marine pollution, promoted scientific ocean research for peaceful purposes, and urged cooperation in the transfer of ocean-related knowledge and technology to developing countries.
+It also gave considerable weight to the protection and preservation of the marine environment, establishing a section for the the prevention of marine pollution.
 Moreover, it paid particular attention to the peaceful settlement of disputes, established the International Tribunal for the Law of the Sea in Hamburg, Germany, and fixed provisions for the settlement of disputes in considerably more detail than in previous conventions.

+(2) Agenda 21 and WSSD

-(2) Agenda 21and WSSD(Agenda 21, Chapter 17)
+(Agenda 21, Chapter 17)

 The second half of the twentieth century saw a dramatic rise in the world's population, accompanied by rapid increases in production and consumption.
 One result is that conservation of the global environment has been taken up as a major issue in response to the many problems that have arisen.
 For example, the purifying capacity of the oceans that we once thought were unlimited have been plainly shown not to be so by the increase in land-based pollution.
 Also, we now see clearly that the unregulated development of coastal areas is having a serious impact on the eco-systems of the coastal zones.
-Furthermore, the living resources of the oceans that we thought were inexhaustible have declined due to degradation of the environment and over-fishing, to the extent that in some cases extinction of species has become a worry, making the protection, conservation, and appropriate management of resources one of the major issues of our times.
+Furthermore, the living resources of the oceans that we thought were inexhaustible have declined due to degradation of the environment and overfishing, to the extent that in some cases extinction of species has become a worry, making the protection, conservation, and appropriate management of resources one of the major issues of our times.

-It was the United Nations Conference on Environment and Development of 1992, the Rio Summit, which gave direction to mankind's demand that these pressing environmental and development problems be addressed.
-The Earth Summit addressed the oftentimes antagonistic relation between the concepts of "environment" and "development" by advocating the principle of "sustainable development" in which "to achieve sustainable development, environmental protection shall constitute an integral part of the development process and cannot be considered in isolation from it."
+It was the United Nations Conference on Environment and Development of 1992, the Rio Summit, which gave direction to mankind's demand that these arising environmental and development problems be addressed.
+The Earth Summit took up the oftentimes antagonistic relation between the concepts of "environment" and "development" and integrated them under the principle of "sustainable development", in which "to achieve sustainable development, environmental protection shall constitute an integral part of the development process and cannot be considered in isolation from it."
+3

-The Rio Declaration on Environment and Development, which set out this principle, as well as the Programme of Action for Sustainable Development: Agenda 21, which was adopted for its implementation, became a policy framework within which individual countries could cooperate and coordinate their efforts in addressing environmental problems.
+The Rio Declaration on Environment and Development, which set out this conception, as well as the Programme of Action for Sustainable Development: Agenda 21, which was adopted for its implementation, became a policy framework within which individual countries could cooperate and coordinate their efforts in addressing environmental problems.

-Agenda 21 emphasized the importance of the oceans, and adopted Chapter 17, "Protection of the Oceans, All Kinds of Seas, Including Enclosed and Semi-Enclosed Seas, and Coastal Areas and the Protection, Rational Use and Development of Their Living Resources."
-This was to serve as a policy framework for individual states to cooperate with each other and coordinate their efforts in addressing the problems of sustainable development in the ocean.
-Chapter 17 says specifically, in its opening, that "This requires new approaches to marine and coastal area management and development...that are integrated in content and are precautionary and anticipatory in ambit."
-It then sets out detailed action plans for seven programme areas that would comprise a common global policy framework, for example, "Integrated management and sustainable development of coastal areas, including exclusive economic zones," and "marine environmental protection."
+Agenda 21 emphasized the importance of the oceans, and adopted Chapter 17, "Protection of the Oceans, All Kinds of Seas, Including Enclosed and Semi-Enclosed Seas, and Coastal Areas and the Protection, Rational Use and development of Their Living Resources."
+It says specifically, in its opening, that "This requires new approaches to marine and coastal area management and development...that are integrated in content and are precautionary and anticipatory in ambit; " it then sets out detailed action plans for seven programme areas that would comprise a common global policy framework, for example "Integrated management and sustainable development of coastal areas, including exclusive economic zones," and "Marine environmental protection."